Search Quality QA | Yext Hitchhikers Platform

 - Configuration Issue: Searchable fields, vertical intents, synonyms, hardcoded prompts, or other backend configuration options need to be adjusted to return the relevant entities.

-- Algorithm Issue: Although the Knowledge Graph has relevant data and the configuration is as optimized as possible, the Answers algorithm is not able to correctly match or rank the content.
+- Algorithm Issue: Although the Knowledge Graph has relevant data and the configuration is as optimized as possible, the Search algorithm is not able to correctly match or rank the content.

 Not sure what might be causing the issue you’re seeing?
 Post in the Community to ask your peers and Yext experts.